ZinkNotTheMetal/HomeAssistant/README.md

 1) At 4AM (when everyone is sleeping) raise the bilnds to allow more light in, in the morning.
 2) When light comes through the living room time (around 1:30pm) lower the blinds to 75%
 3) At sunset, raise the blinds
-4) Notify if the low tonight is below freezing

 <img src="https://github.com/ZinkNotTheMetal/HomeAssistant/blob/master/misc/pictures/NR-Blinding-Time.PNG" alt="Switch Node-Red Screenshot">